peterhinch/micropython-iot/README.md

 # 9. Extension to the Pyboard

-This extends the resilent link to MicroPython targets lacking a network interface; for example the Pyboard V1.x.
+This extends the resilient link to MicroPython targets lacking a network interface; for example the Pyboard V1.x.
 Connectivity is provided by an ESP8266 running a fixed firmware build: this needs no user code.